joshed-io/scrappit-js/README.md

           }
         }

-*   Like scrappit.js, scrapps use a simple publish and subscribe model to interact with scrappit.js, other scrapps, and scrappit.js plugins.
+*   Scrapps also use a simple publish and subscribe model to interact with scrappit.js and scrappit.js plugins.

 *   scrappit.js loads dependencies for each scrapp using the AMD (asynchronous module definition) pattern.
-Declare dependencies as a simple array or config object, and receive them as simple function arguments.
+Declare dependencies as a simple array or (require.js compatible) config object, and receive them as simple function arguments.

         var myScrapp = {
           require : ["http://scrappit.org/app-build/scripts/libs/jquery-amd.js"],
           launch : function($) {
-            $("h1").html("wuz my jqueries");
+            $("h1").html("wuz by jqueries");
           }
          }

+    AMD API methods (`require`/`define`) must be available when scrappit is loaded for `require` support to be available.
-    \(Note that the file you're requiring must define itself as a module for this to work. [scrappit.org/code](http://scrappit.org/code) maintains a collection of AMD-compatible libraries and ports.\)
+    The files you require, e.g. jQuery, must also use `define` when available. [scrappit.org/code](http://scrappit.org/code) maintains a collection of AMD-compatible libraries and ports.

 *   Here's another example scrapp for some extra credit.
 This scrapp exposes each external link on a page in just a few lines of code.
+It illustrates the use of dependencies.

         var myScrapp = {
           require : {